dora-metrics/pelorus/docs/Demo.md

 source .venv/bin/activate
 scripts/run-pelorus-e2e-tests -o <your_org> -e failure
 ```
-(does it need to export kubeconfig and run make dev env and run inside virtual environment?)
-(TOO MUCH NOISE!!!)

 Then, after the script finishes its execution, just follow this steps to test Pelorus:

 * Create a source code change to the todolist app and push it.
 If the GitHub webhook is enabled, wait for the rebuild.
 Otherwise, trigger the build manually in OpenShift.

-* Create and close GitHub issues while ensuring the appropriate issue labels are set.
+* Create and close GitHub issues while ensuring the appropriate issue labels are set. -->

 ## Uninstall sample application

 To uninstall the sample application, run
 ```
-oc delete -f mongo-persistent.yaml curl https://raw.githubusercontent.com/konveyor/mig-demo-apps/master/apps/todolist-mongo-go/mongo-persistent.yaml | oc delete -f -
+curl https://raw.githubusercontent.com/konveyor/mig-demo-apps/master/apps/todolist-mongo-go/mongo-persistent.yaml | oc delete -f -
 ```